(November 1952 – January 1953: Young Romance #51 – #53, Young Love #39 – #41, Young Brides #2 – 3)

 Young Romance #53 (January 1953) “Bring a Girl”, art by Bill Walton

-The soliloquy splash is not always limited to the feature story.
-I believe the soliloquy splash for “Bring a Girl” is the only one that Bill Walton did.
+The confessional splash is not always limited to the feature story.
+I believe the confessional splash for “Bring a Girl” is the only one that Bill Walton did.
 It is also Walton’s only full page splash for Simon and Kirby.
 Its uniqueness suggests that this story may originally have been intended for the feature story but got replaced by Kirby’s “Girl in My Corner” which in my opinion was a good choice.
 Still it is the best splash that Walton would do for Simon and Kirby.
 So nice that I also suspect that Walton was provided a layout, most likely by Joe Simon.

 Young Love #39 (November 1952) “Marriage on the Rocks”, pencils by Mort Meskin